 Warnings and side effects of using vitamin E supplements internally

-You should consult with your doctor before using supplements for internal use as there can be certain side effects, which include:-
+You should consult with your doctor before using supplements for internal use.
+There can be certain side effects, which include:-

 - Interference with certain medications, including chemotherapy.

 - Negative side effects if you take too much, therefore it’s crucial to follow dosage instructions carefully and from your medical professional.